Los Fresnos, Texas: Government and infrastructure

 The United States Postal Service operates the Los Fresnos Post Office.

 U.S. Immigration and Customs Enforcement operates the Port Isabel Service Processing Center, which is located in an unincorporated area adjacent to Port Isabel-Cameron County Airport, 13 mi northeast of Los Fresnos.

 Local public transportation is provided by Valley Metro.

 Sites of interest

-The Los Fresnos PRCA Rodeo and Livestock Show is held every year the first week in February.
+The Los Fresnos Rodeo and the Cameron County Livestock Show is held annually on the third weekend in February.

 Los Fresnos Motocross Park has campsites available at the track to accommodate recreational vehicles and tents.
 Quads are also welcomed to race, with categories for every age and bike sizes, such as Mini 50-cc, 250-cc, quads, etc.

-Little Graceland is on West Highway 100 and contains a small collection of Elvis Presley memorabilia, including photos, posters, watches, and playing cards.
-It is operated by Simon Vega, who served with Presley in the Army in Germany from 1958 to 1960.
+Little Graceland was located on West Highway 100 and contains a small collection of Elvis Presley memorabilia, including photos, posters, watches, and playing cards.
+It was operated by the late Simon Vega, who served with Presley in the Army in Germany from 1958 to 1960.